LIUJING182/SVHSS/README.md

 # SVHSS
-The code of SVHSS scheme in the paper
+The code of SVHSS in the paper
 ## IDE
 In the coding, we chose CLion as IDE.
-So, you need to run the code in the CLion.
+Therefore, if you use CLion as IDE it will help you deploy this project mor conveniently.
 ## Dependencies
 ### Install m4
     wget http://mirrors.kernel.org/gnu/m4/m4-1.4.13.tar.gz